Bilahari: Structure and Lakshana

 The notes used in this scale are shadjam, chathusruthi rishabham, antara gandhara, panchamam and chathusruthi dhaivatham in ascending scale, with kakali nishadham and shuddha madhyamam included in descending scale.
 For the details of the notations and terms, see swaras in Carnatic music.

 This rāgam also uses kaishiki nishadham (N2) as an external note (anya swara) in the descending scale.
 Hence it is considered a bhashanga rāgam, a scale with notes external to the parent scale.

-Popular compositions

-There are many compositions set to Bilahari rāgam.
-Here are some popular kritis composed in Bilahari.